devmaximilian/CombinedContacts/README.md

-# ContactsWrapper
+# Combined Contacts

-A description of this package.
+A Combine wrapper for the Contacts framework.

 ```swift
 // Create a mutable contact to add to the contact store